 It's a big story from one more big brand.
 In April 2017, Pepsico launched its massive ad campaign starring Kendall Jenner.
 According to the scenario of a video ad, the model hands a police officer a Pepsi during the massive social protests.

 In only 48 hours, the ad got almost 2 million views on YouTube and turned into one of the biggest commercial failures ever.
 The thing was that Pepsico used imagery from the real Black Lives Matter movement.

 "This ad trivialized the widespread protests against the killings of black people by the police."
 (The New York Times).

 In its defense, Pepsico made a public statement saying that it was just a call for people from different groups for peace, harmony, and unity.
 However, after a while, when the wave of criticism wasn't deceased, the brand decided to stop the ad campaign altogether and published the second post with an apology.
 The company's quick and straightforward reaction was accepted well by the audience.
 These tough measurements helped Pepsico to tackle a crisis situation, although it needed some time to recover anyway.

 How You Manage Crisis With YouScan

-You might wonder how you can manage the crisis and monitor social media more effectively.
+You might wonder how you can handle crises and monitor social media more effectively.
 YouScan can be the answer for you.
 It is one of the top social media tools for business aimed to help listen to a target audience on social networks, monitor what people are saying about your brand, competitors, and the industry, receive invaluable customer insights, conduct competitor research, and much more.

 YouScan may become your magic wand for more effective social media marketing, especially in times of a crisis.
 Let's consider here how it can help you in crisis management.